Internal Links

 When I purchased my second property in Chelmsford, in 1991, I decided to have a monster telescope there.

-telescope away to amateur astronomer Glyn Marsh who is setting it up on the Isle of Man.19.3" reflector in 1992.
+telescope away to amateur astronomer Glyn Marsh who has set it up on the Isle of Man.
+I gave it away for two reasons...

 In 1997 I purchased a 30cm LX200.
 I used it a lot, but it was plagued with gearbox/encoder drive failures.
 A pity,